 Two-factor authentication adds an extra layer of security to your accounts.
 Even if a hacker manages to steal your password, they won’t be able to access your account without the second authentication factor.

-Stay safe, stay secure, and stay connected!
+Stay safe, stay secure, and stay informed!